 I just cut open a package (skipping the ineffective sticky-label seal completely) and empty the contents into a clean hinge top jar.
 The seal ensures they never dry out, and the hinge-top style makes the jar easy to open and close with a super-tight seal with one hand.
 I love being able to keep the pretty jar on my bedside table instead of having to dig for a package in a drawer or cosmetic case.

 One package of makeup wipes fits perfectly in my pint jar, and unlike even the best plastic packaging with a snap top, they stay evenly moist as long as I flip the lid closed after each use.

 I’m pretty excited to put this method to use in other areas.
-I typically just think of jars for food storage, but this inspires lots of ideas for storing pre-moistened wipes with packaging that manufacturers (intentionally?) create with seals that are not totally airtight, such as wet wipes and cleaning wipes (i.e. pledge and clorox wipes).
-I imagine this would be a great way to keep wet wipes handy on an office desk without the visual clutter of packaging.
+I typically just think of jars for food storage, but this inspires lots of ideas for storing pre-moistened wipes with packaging that manufacturers (intentionally?) create with seals that are not totally airtight, such as hand sanitizing wipes and cleaning wipes (i.e. pledge and clorox wipes).
+This is a great way to keep wet wipes handy without the visual clutter of packaging.

 Package of Make Up Wipes – I use Ponds “Moisture Clean” Makeup Remover (or another type of wipe!
 I think this would work with any wipe designed to stay moist- or even homemade wet wipes made with papertowels)